Inside Ukraine’s start-up weapons industry rising from the ashes

 In production, 3-D printers whir day and night in secret locations across Ukraine.
 In cubicles across the nation, drills scream and solder burns and circuits are laid for semi-autonomous quadcopters to be flown into incoming missiles every night.

-Ukraine’s weapons industry is now worth only $1 billion but it is growing very fast.
-Taking off like one of the Ukrainian GC’s “bullet” drones which erupts from the ground and can hit over 200km/h in a vertical climb to take on Russian Shaheds.
+Ukraine’s weapons industry is now worth only $1bn, but it is growing very fast.
+Taking off like one of the Ukrainian GC’s “bullet” drones, which erupt from the ground and can hit over 200kmph in a vertical climb to take on Russian Shaheds.

-Midway through what is a long war, there’s an air of growing confidence in Ukraine arms industry.
+Midway through what is a long war, there’s an air of growing confidence in Ukraine’s arms industry.

 It’s bred off fast growth and battlefield success.